Name-IT-Right/vsc-extension/README.md

-# Name IT Right
+# **Name IT Right VS Code Extension**

-Stop taking the guess work out of naming your AWS resources!
+*Stop taking the guess work out of naming your AWS resources!*

-VS Code extenstion to validate AWS resource names from CloudFormation tempalates in a better way!
+Visual Studio Code Extenstion to validate AWS Resource names in CloudFormation templates.

-## Customer Problem
-Current solutions are incomplete and it's hard to update the rules.
-With Name It Right, the rules can be much nore granular, and therefore easier to understand by humans.
+<video src="screen_capture.mp4" controls style="max-height:50vh"></video>

 ## Features

-### Name IT Right Errors
+### Errors
-Get information about resource naming compliance according to resource naming rules expressed in AWS documentation
+Get warned before deploying the template about the properties breaking AWS naming rules thanks to our curated, open-source registry.
+We check for **multiple rules** and provide **human-readable** errors.

-### Name It Right Warnings
+### Warnings
-Get information about possible incompatibility between services when using certain names.
+Get insights about possible incompatibility between services when using certain names, without having to go through the documentation every time.

 ### CloudFormation Schema Registry
-Get information about resource naming compliance with the rules used by CloudFormation Schema Registry.
+To ensure completeness, we leverage naming rules from CloudFormation resource provider schemas if Name IT Right does not have information about the resource.

-## Requirements
+## Requirements and current limitations

-- Your CloudFormation template must be in `JSON` format.

-## Known issues

-- The plugin works only with hardcoded string at the moment (no CF functions like `Fn::Sub` etc.)
+- Only JSON format of CloudFormation templates is supported.
+- Only hardcoded JSON strings are supported.
+The extension does not evaluate CloudFormation functions like `Fn::Sub`.
+- CloudFormation resource provider schemas may not be 100% accurate, as the resource availability may vary by region - [read more here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-type-schemas.html).